duoshock/UM-80/Assembly Guide/Readme.md

 Stack default cover onto the case with side panal, then fasten it with 5mm and 16mm screws.

-**With tented feet**
+**With tenting risers**

 <a href="images/Case_asm_tented.jpg">
 <img src="images/Case_asm_tented.jpg" width="400">
 </a>

-Stack tneted feet and default cover onto the case with side panal, then fasten it with 16mm and 25mm screws.
+Stack the raiser and default cover onto the case with side panal, then fasten it with 16mm and 25mm screws.

 ---